vishal11680/QueensRollingSalesData/README.md

-** Graphs and Charts **
+**Graphs and Charts**
-../Paper directory also contains a Rmd file that creates a couple of charts/bar graphs.
+../Paper directory also contains GraphsPlots.Rmd file that creates various charts/bar graphs using processed data.